CitizensFoundation/policy-synth/README.md

 - **In Progress**: First iteration of the policy ideas agents

 ## Future Timeline
-- **End of September 2023**: First full iteration of the policy ideas agents
+- **End of October 2023**: First full iteration of the policy ideas agents

 ## Top-Rated Citizen Engagement Platforms
 Policy Synth utilizes "Your Priorities", a platform we've been refining since 2008.
 It's recognized as the world's leading citizen engagement tool.